Rockin’ before she could walk, a vinyl hound who can’t remember a thing because the words to all songs from 1960-2019 are stuck in her head.

-Woodstock Performers: The Incredible String Band
+The Incredible String Band at Woodstock

-This series of articles—32 in all—covers each of the artists who performed at the original Woodstock festival August 15-18, 1969.
 Appearing on Day 2, before The Incredible String Band (ISB), was another band that hailed from the UK, the Keef Hartley Band.
 Following ISB, the rock program that was to be Day 2 would get back on track with Canned Heat.

 The Incredible String Band had existed in one form or another since 1963, and they had already released four relatively successful albums by the time of their appearance at Woodstock.
 The problem was they ended up performing on the wrong day.
 They were originally slated to appear on Day 1, which featured the folk and acoustic acts.
 They had refused to play in the rain on Friday, so it was their misfortune to be scheduled to appear on Saturday, sandwiched between Keef Hartley and Canned Heat.